Sustainable Development Goals

 • The university initiative includes the leasing of electric bikes/cars.

-• Pedestrian walkways are designed for pedestrians and have amenities for those who are blind or visually impaired.
+• Pedestrian pathways are specially designed for walkers and include features that support individuals who are blind or visually impaired.

 Allow remote working